Making or revising your will after someone dies

 Changing your will

-- You may have just inherited something, and now you want to specify who will get that on your death.
+- You might have just inherited something, and now you want to specify who will get that on your death.

 - You might be thinking about making sure it’s easy to access money for your own funeral, or suggesting how you want your own funeral to be arranged.